Doctor Sleep (novel)

 Doctor Sleep is a 2013 horror novel by American writer Stephen King and the sequel to his 1977 novel The Shining.
-The book reached the first position on The New York Times Best Seller list for print and ebook fiction (combined), hardcover fiction, and ebook fiction.
+The book reached the first position on The New York Times Best Seller list for print, ebook, and hardcover fiction.
 Doctor Sleep won the 2013 Bram Stoker Award for Best Novel.

-The novel was adapted into a film of the same name, which was released on November 8, 2019 in the United States.
+The novel was adapted into a film of the same name, directed by Mike Flanagan, which was released on November 8, 2019, in the United States.

 Plot

 Following the events of The Shining, after receiving a settlement from the owners of the Overlook Hotel, Danny Torrance remains psychologically traumatized as his mother Wendy slowly recovers from her injuries.
 The two are living in Florida, but angry ghosts from the Overlook, including Mrs. Massey, the woman from Room 217, still want to find Danny and eventually consume his phenomenal "shining" power.
 Dick Hallorann, the Overlook's former chef, teaches Danny to create mental lockboxes to contain the ghosts, including that of former Overlook owner Horace Derwent.

 As an adult, Danny (now going by Dan) takes up his father's legacy of anger and alcoholism.
 Dan spends years drifting across the United States, but he eventually makes his way to New Hampshire and decides to give up drinking.
 He settles in the small town of Frazier on a psychic hunch, working first for the Frazier municipal department and then at the local hospice, and attending Alcoholics Anonymous meetings.
 His psychic abilities, long suppressed by his drinking, re-emerge and allow him to provide comfort to dying patients.
 Aided by a cat, "Azzie", that can sense when someone is about to die, Dan acquires the nickname "Doctor Sleep".

 In the meantime, Abra Stone, a baby girl born in 2001, begins to manifest psychic powers of her own when she seemingly predicts the 9/11 attacks.
 She slowly and unintentionally establishes a telepathic bond with Dan through Tony, Dan's childhood "imaginary friend".
 As she grows, the contact becomes more conscious and voluntary, and her shining grows stronger than even his.
 One night, Abra psychically witnesses the ritual torture and murder of a young boy, Bradley Trevor, by the True Knot, a group of quasi-immortal nomads who possess their own psychic abilities.
 The True Knot members wander across the United States and periodically feed on "steam", a psychic essence produced when people who possess the shining die in pain.
 They refer to their victims as Rubes.
 The True Knot's leader, Rose the Hat, becomes aware of Abra's existence and formulates a plan to kidnap Abra and keep her alive, making her produce a limitless supply of steam.